googlefonts/colr-gradients-spec/colr-gradients-spec.md

           (expected to be bounded by parent composite mode or clipped by current clip, check bounds?)
     7) PaintSolid
           SkCanvas::drawColor with color configured
+    8) PaintColrLayers
+        Paint each referenced layer

+While recursing down through paints, keep a set of addresses of visited paints.
+Before processing a paint check if it's address is in the set, if it is we have a cycle and should fail.
+Once done processing a given paint, including children, take it's address out of the set.
+This allows the same paint to be reached repeatedly as long as no cycle is formed.
+Pseudocode:

+# called initially with the base glyph paint and an empty set.
+def paint(paint, active_paints)
+  if paint in active_paints
+    fail, we have a cyle
+  add paint to active_paints

+  process paint, potentially calling paint again for referenced paints

+  remove paint from active_paints

  *1 (in the implementation, potentially collapse each pair as PaintComposite (3) with first gid as backdrop, second as src, or just draw on root SkCanvas directly)
 ```